NamelessCoder/tweetnews/README.md

    title lengths and news posts which are very similarly named - when saving the news record you will see a message indicating when the news item was previously tweeted, you can use this information to track down the cause of unexpected tweet supression.

+### Pitfalls

+1. Make sure you set `plugin.tx_news.settings.defaultDetailPid` in a template inherited to the sysfolder or page in which you store your EXT:news records.
+If you need multiple target pids, use multiple storage folders and override TypoScript as needed.

 ## Have fun, enjoy!